SherG/perpetual-elm/exampleSite/content/services/invoice-factoring.md

 Factoring that includes credit risk insurance is called "non-recourse factoring."

 With non-recourse factoring, even if your customer goes bankrupt, you won't be liable for the payment.

 By contrast, "full recourse" factoring holds you liable for the full amount of the invoice should your customer fail to pay.

+All factoring deals brokered through Spearfish include credit risk insurance.